namjoonsuh/Network-CFSG/README.md

       **(2)** a pair of indices (gamma, delta) that minimizes BIC over the given grid.
       **(3)** the number of non-zero entries of the estimated S for each point on the grid.
       **(4)** the rank of the estimated L for each point on the grid.
     3. [CV](https://github.com/namjoonsuh/Citation-Network/blob/master/Codes%20%26%20Data/Codes/Synthetic%20Networks.R) : Code for Network Cross-validation.
-Refer Section 6.2. of the [paper](https://arxiv.org/abs/1912.00524) for detailed explanation.
-Takes the adjacency matrix of the network data, a pair of tuning parameters (gamma, delta) and
+Refer Section 6.2. of the [paper](https://arxiv.org/abs/1912.00524) for detailed explanation of the procedure.
+Takes the adjacency matrix of the network data, a pair of tuning parameters (gamma, delta) and the number of iterations for the K averaged mis-classifation rate of edges.
+Gives the K averaged mis-classification rate as output.

 # Karate club data example